Freshman Seminar Abroad

 - Taught exclusively to first-year students

-- Combine on-campus instruction with learning abroad during spring break
+- Combine on-campus instruction with learning abroad during spring break or, possibly, winter break

 - 3 credits at the 1xxx-level